Parking passes for Conservation Discovery Day are sold out. This page will be updated if any parking passes become available.

 Experience one of the main methods that Smithsonian Migratory Bird Center scientists use to study birds: bird banding!

-- Learn first-hand how scientists attach bands and what information branding provides
+- Learn first-hand how scientists attach bands and what information banding provides

 - Observe wild birds up close

 - Discover how humans influence ecosystems in ways that help and hurt bird populations

 Discover how SCBI researchers use camera traps to monitor wildlife around the world and to address important conservation-related questions.

 - Learn about the exciting camera-trapping projects SCBI scientists are conducting around the world

 - Receive tips and hints for identifying species in camera trap images